Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 A function with exponential time complexity means that we are having a number of iterations equal to 2 pows the dataset size (O2^n).
 A great example of these algorithms is the one we used in problme number 1863, where we have to create all of the subsets of a given array.

+This is a great example of a factorial time complexity [function](https://www.youtube.com/watch?v=Mo4vesaut8g&list=WL&index=7&t=6439s)

 For competitive programming there are only two types of important spacial complexity O(1) meaning that you are creating new variables in every iteration and the non-constant meaning that you are doing it.
+When you are working with recursive functions is very likely that the spatial complexity will be linear, becasuse every invocation of the recursive function is creating a piece of information for the bigger problem like they mention in this  [video](https://www.youtube.com/watch?v=Mo4vesaut8g&list=WL&index=7&t=6439s)
 ### 2. storing two numbers in one using bitmasking, exrcise 1920

 When you need two arrays, one for input and another for answer but can only use one (like in this occasion when they require constant space complexity) we will need to store two numbers in one.
 Notice that all numbers must be equal or less than the array lenght and the maximun lenght size is 1000.
 Binary representation of 1000 has 10 digits (1111101000) so we need to a number which binary representation has 10 digits and they all 1's (1023).